 "I do not drink human blood," she said, "so you have nothing to fear."

 She didn't drink human blood because she already had a source of food: dragons.
 Weirdly, it made him feel better about having a vampire patrolling the reserve at night—and finding her attractive.
 She wasn't a threat to humans, and as Mum said about the villagers, Nadia had a vested interest in making sure the dragons stayed within their habitat.
 "I don't fear you," he said.

 "I hear your heart pounding."

-Well that was embarrassing.
-"That doesn't mean I'm afraid."
+Well, that was embarrassing.
+"Doesn't mean I'm afraid."